Calendar Girls (2015 film): Plot

-The plot begins with photographer Timmy Anand (Rohit Roy) who is in the process of calling the 5 girls whom he has chosen from different parts of India – Mayuri Chauhan (Ruhi Singh) from Rohtak, Paroma Ghosh (Satarupa Pyne) from Kolkata, Nandita Menon (Akanksha Puri) from Hyderabad, Nazneen Malik (Avani Modi) from Lahore and Sharon Pinto (Kyra Dutt) from Goa to come to Mumbai for shooting for the country's most prestigious annual calendar which is a joint effort of a business tycoon, Kumar Kukreja (Suhel Seth) and him.
+The plot begins with photographer Timmy Anand (Rohit Roy) calling the five girls he has chosen from different parts of India: Mayuri Chauhan (Ruhi Singh) from Rohtak, Paroma Ghosh (Satarupa Pyne) from Kolkata, Nandita Menon (Akanksha Puri) from Hyderabad, Nazneen Malik (Avani Modi) from Lahore, and Sharon Pinto (Kyra Dutt) from Goa.
+They have been invited to Mumbai to take part in a photoshoot for the country's most prestigious annual calendar, a project initiated by business tycoon Kumar Kukreja (Suhel Seth) and Timmy.

-The story now shifts to give a brief introduction about the personal life of the five girls.
-Mayuri, who is from Rohtak lives with her parents who are very supportive and encouraging of her becoming a calendar girl.
-Paroma, who is from Kolkata, has her parents and an elder brother who are not happy about her entering the modelling business.
-Paroma decides to leave and she'd call them to Mumbai one day and they will feel proud of her.
-Nandita, who is from Hyderabad, has her parents and an elder sister.
-Her family consists of all achievers with her mom and dad being CEOs of a company and her sister Sharda (Samikssha Batnagar) who has recently become the youngest Vice President of a company.
+The story now shifts its focus to offer an insight into the personal lives of the five girls.
+Hailing from Rohtak, Mayuri lives with her supportive and encouraging parents, who are happy for her to become a calendar girl.
+In contrast, Paroma's parents and older brother disapprove of her becoming a model.
+She has left home and plans to call them from Mumbai one day to prove that she can make them proud.
+Nandita, who is from Hyderabad, has parents and an older sister.
+They are all high achievers: her mum and dad are company CEOs and her sister, Sharda (Samiksha Batnagar), has recently become the company's youngest vice president.
 Nandita has decided to make it big by becoming a calendar girl.
-Nazneen, who is from Lahore stays with her boyfriend Inzamam (Deepak Wadhwa) and feels that she has still not achieved anything big in life yet and calendar girl will be a platform for her to get into Bollywood.
-However Inzamam is not supportive of this, but she decides to leave.
-Sharon who is from Goa is jogging on the beach with her friend who tells her about how bad the glamour world is and she shouldn't be going for this but she does not believe much about the rumours of the glamour world and decides to go ahead.
+Nazneen, who is from Lahore, lives with her boyfriend, Inzamam, played by Deepak Wadhwa, and feels that she has achieved little in life.
+She believes that becoming a calendar girl will provide her with a platform to break into Bollywood.
+However, Inzamam is not supportive of this, so she leaves him.
+Sharon, who is from Goa, is jogging on the beach with a friend when she hears how bad the glamour industry is and is advised against entering it.
+Nevertheless, she does not believe the rumours and decides to go ahead anyway.

-The five girls go to Mauritius for shooting with Timmy.
-They are in the calendar launch party where they are meeting different people from the glamour industry.
+The five girls are travelling to Mauritius to take part in a photoshoot with Timmy.
+They will also attend the launch party for the calendar, where they will have the opportunity to meet people from the glamour industry.